hananbeer/stdity/README.md

 ## Security

-Each project is linked as-is, at no particular order. listings are not to be interperted as endorsments, do your own research and use on your own discretion.
+Each project is linked as-is, at no particular order. listings are not to be interpreted as endorsements, do your own research and use on your own discretion.

 # Data Structures